chrisdeuda/announcement-api/README.md

 ```
 5. Insert Sample test admin user by:
     1. Go to folder `sql`.
-    2. There should be file sample-user.sql
+    2. There should be file `sample-user.sql`
-    3. Import the query in your MySQl Editor
+    3. Import the query in your MySQL Editor

 ## Running the lumen application